mikePetrogeorge/GettingNavToWork/README.md

 4) Copy SWRevealViewController.h, SWRevealViewController.m and RevealControllerStoryboardExample-Prefix.pch into your project.
 Make sure you place the .pch file under supporting file  folder in your project.

+5) Look for your project's .pch file.
+Its usually located in the supporting files folder in X-Code.
+Add

+#import "SWRevealViewController.h"

+inside the #ifdef __OBJC__ statement.
-5) Go to your project build settings tab and under prefix header (found after APPLE LLVM 5.0 language and under) double click and enter the following NAME-OF-YOUR-APP/RevealControllerStoryboardExample-Prefix.pch If you fail to do this, you will run into compile drama.
+If you fail to do this, you will run into compile drama.

 6) Look at the storyboard example in the original project, and in this project to get a handle on how you would put together your flow path (seques).